NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/auto_set_fsxn_auto_grow/README.md

 ### Create secrets in AWS Secrets Manager
 Create a secret in Secrets Manager for each of the FSxN file systems you want to manage with this script.
-Each secret should have the key value pairs.
+Each secret should have two key value pairs.
 One that specifies the user account to use when issuing API calls, and the other that specifies the password for that account.
 Note that if you use the same username and password, it is okay to use the same secret for multiple file systems.